phantomhaircuts/mongo-intro/readme.md

 ## You do:

-Add another prompt to let the user view more information about a restuarant.
+Add another prompt to let the user view more information about a restaurant.

 ### Bonus!